miqrogroove/xmb/README.md

 ## Getting Started (master branch)

-Composer is now required.
+Composer is required.
 Install it according to the [instructions](https://getcomposer.org/doc/00-intro.md).

-Clone or download the master branch files to the website directory.
+Create a directory for the new site.
+Make sure it's not owned by the root user.

+Clone XMB into the current directory using `git clone https://github.com/miqrogroove/xmb.git ./`

-Install the XMB dependencies using `composer install` in the same directory as the composer.lock file.
+Install the XMB dependencies using `composer install` in the same directory.

 Visit the /install/ path on the website to create the config file and the database tables.